desy713/nodemongo/README.md

 ```

-ingress is deploied to exporse the service in normal way with port 80. nodemongo.com is set as the host
+ingress is deploied to exporse the service in normal way with port 80. 'nodemongo.com' is set as the host
  value.
 Once this is deployed application will be accessible through nodemongo.com url locally.
-  -nodemongo.com need to be added to the /etc/hosts file with the minikube ip
+  * nodemongo.com need to be added to the '/etc/host's file with the minikube ip
-  - run (minikube addons enable ingress) to enable ingree addons if it is not enabled
+  * run (minikube addons enable ingress) to enable ingree addons if it is not enabled

 basic values to start the mongodb was passed as follows. bitnamai mongo cahrd was used and values were
  set according to the Read.me file.
 Inorder to make mongodb a statfulset, useStatefulSet is set to True
-(clear text values used for simplisity)
+(clear text values used for simplisity of passwords rather than using secrets)

 ```yaml
 mongodb: